As the world becomes increasingly uncertain, CareDx Inc (CDNA) offers stability - The Dwinnex

-The closing price of CareDx Inc (NASDAQ: CDNA) was 16.92 for the day, down -2.98% from the previous closing price of $17.44.
-In other words, the price has decreased by $-0.52 from its previous closing price.
-On the day, 1069876 shares were traded.
-CDNA reached its highest trading level at $17.59 during the session, while it also had its lowest trading level at $16.83.
+The closing price of CareDx Inc (NASDAQ: CDNA) was 16.69 for the day, up 2.90% from the previous closing price of $16.22.
+In other words, the price has increased by $+0.47 from its previous closing price.
+On the day, 1050298 shares were traded.
+CDNA reached its highest trading level at $16.97 during the session, while it also had its lowest trading level at $16.33.

 Top 5 Cheap Stocks to Own Right Now